gaboesquivel/gaboesquivel/content/tech/webauthn.md

 since: "2021"
 intro:
   - WebAuthn enables strong, attested, and passwordless authentication for web applications.
-  - It leverages hardware security keys, biometrics, and platform authenticators for secure login.
+  - It uses hardware keys, biometrics, and platform authenticators instead of a password.
 experience:
   - Set up WebAuthn integration with the EOSIO blockchain for a walletless experience in BitcashBank.
 ---